hashintel/hash/apps/hashdotdev/src/_pages/docs/simulations/00_index.md

 You can use HASH's simulation tools to build rich, detailed, agent-based simulations of [factory floors](/@hash/warehouse-conveyor1), [business processes](/@hash/interconnected-call-center), [public policy decisions](/@b/sir-infection-network-w-rapid-tests), or any other type of complex system you can imagine.

+Our simulation docs are split into:

+- Create
+- Discover
+- Run

 ## Future Plans

 Functionality various 'views' (geospatial/3D, charting/plotting)